This Week’s theme is: our most anticipated releases for the summer of 2020

 Royal Witches: Witchcraft and the Nobility in Fifteenth-Century England

 Until the mass hysteria of the seventeenth century, accusations of witchcraft in England were rare.
-However, four royal women, related in family and in court ties—Joan of Navarre, Eleanor Cobham, Jacquetta of Luxembourg and Elizabeth Woodville—were accused of practicing witchcraft in order to kill or influence the king.
+However, four royal women, related in family and court ties—Joan of Navarre, Eleanor Cobham, Jacquetta of Luxembourg and Elizabeth Woodville—were accused of practicing witchcraft to kill or influence the king.

 Shadows in Death (In Death Series #51)

 Lt.
 Eve Dallas is about to walk into the shadows of her husband’s dangerous past.

 Even though I am super stoked about this book, I must confess that I am about 7 books behind this one.
 There is time!

 Stacey is jolted when her friends Simon and Emily get engaged.
 She knew she was putting her life on hold when she stayed in Willow Creek to care for her sick mother, but it’s been years now, and even though Stacey loves spending her summers pouring drinks and flirting with patrons at the local Renaissance Faire, she wants more out of life.
 Stacey vows to have her life figured out by the time her friends get hitched at Faire next summer.
 Maybe she’ll even find The One.